-To deliver innovative human resource services that recognize, value and enhance people and the University of Michigan Health System.
+To deliver innovative human resource services that recognize, value and enhance people and Michigan Medicine.

 Partners for Workplace Solutions that Create a Better Tomorrow.

-The UMHS Human Resources Department is responsible for the administration of the University's comprehensive personnel programs in four major units:
+The Michigan Medicine Human Resources Department is responsible for the administration of the University's comprehensive personnel programs in four major units:

 - The University of Michigan Hospitals and Health Centers